Kitware/VTK/Utilities/Upgrading/README.WindowsMangling.txt

 header.
 This also avoids contaminating user code with the windows.h API just because it included a VTK header.

-The main problem with windows.h what we call the "windows mangling" problem.
+The main problem with windows.h is what we call the "windows mangling" problem.
 In order to support UNICODE and ASCII characters APIs, windows.h defines most of its API as macros.
 This code appears in the windows header: